The 1911 vs the Staccato 2011: What’s the Difference? (Or Are They the Same?)

 Will a 2011 Fit in a 1911 Holster?

-That’s where Southern Trapper comes in.
-Regardless of whether you have a 2011 made by Staccato or anyone else, we can build the perfect custom gun holster.
-Whether you need an inside the waistband (IWB), outside the waistband (OWB), or shoulder holster, we can craft a durable, snug-fitting holster to keep your 2011 ready at all times.
+Thankfully you've come to the right place if it's a new, custom holster that you're looking for.
+Here at Southern Trapper that's what we do best.
+Regardless of whether you have a 2011 made by Staccato or anyone else, we can build the perfect custom gun holster tailor made to your gun.
+So whether you need an inside the waistband (IWB), outside the waistband (OWB), or shoulder holster, we can craft exactly what you need.
 We make each holster out of durable and stylish alligator leather and back it with our 100-year guarantee.
-Don’t settle for less - check all of our custom gun holster styles here.
+That's right, 100 years.
+So don’t settle for less when it comes to your 1911 or 2011- check all of our custom gun holster styles here.

 Alligator Holster